mars-project/mars/docs/source/installation/ray.rst

 Customizing cluster
 -------------------

-There are two ways to initialize a Mars session:
+There are two ways to initialize a Mars on Ray session:

 - `mars.new_session(...) # Start Mars supervisor in current process.`
     Recommend for most use cases.